mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Share object or an array of Share objects, with the following attributes:accessLevel (required)ccMe (optional): Boolean flag to indicate whether to CC the user sharing the sheet.email (optional): the individual share recipient's email addressgroupId (optional): the group share recipient's group Idmessage (optional): The message in the body of the email that is optionally sent to the recipient.subject (optional): The subject of the email that is optionally sent to notify the recipient.NOTE: One of email or groupId must be specified, but not both.
+Share object or an array of Share objects, with the following attributes: accessLevel (required) ccMe (optional): Boolean flag to indicate whether to CC the user sharing the sheet. email (optional): the individual share recipient's email address groupId (optional): the group share recipient's group Id message (optional): The message in the body of the email that is optionally sent to the recipient. subject (optional): The subject of the email that is optionally sent to notify the recipient.NOTE: One of email or groupId must be specified, but not both.

 **Type:** object